botify-labs/python-anywhere/README.md

 Anywhere provides a set of modules to work with resources that are identified by a URL.
 It comes with a set of handlers that can be extended.

+It is licensed under a BSD 2-Clause license (see LICENSE.txt).

 ## The Resource type

 The Resource type abstracts access to a resource identified by a URL that contains: